fac-members/fac-slides/src/slides/term-1/support-circle-1/index.md

 ---

-**Ping pong**
+**Ping pong** 🏓

 Take turns writing code.
 Maybe, one developer writes a line of code and then the other writes a line of code.
 In a longer session, you might extend this, perhaps by writing for 10 minutes and then swapping who is ‘driving’.

 ---

-**Backseat Driver**
+**Backseat Driver** 🚕

 One developer types and follows the instructions of the other developer.
 The person ‘driving’ is the one typing and should follow exactly the instructions of the ‘navigator’.
 If the navigator is lost and would like a suggestion, they can ask the driver where they think to go next or suggest somewhere to look online for a solution.

 ---

-It’s important to switch roles, don’t let one person do all the coding.
+It’s important to switch roles, and for both people to be coding.
 You get more out of it by getting stuck in.

 ---

 Switch regularly and give the other person time to read through the code base before they take over.
-Being able to talk though someone else’s code is a vital skill to have and will enhance your understanding.
+Being able to talk though someone else’s code is a skill and will enhance your understanding.

 ---